 The Iditarod: Also About the Exploration of Alaska

-After gold was discovered in Alaska in the 1870s, men began the arduous trip north, boarding boats along the western U.S. coastline and eventually disembarking in port villages along the southern coast of Alaska.
-From there they had to travel overland to the gold mines, and one of the frequently used trails was the Iditarod.
+After gold was discovered in Alaska in the 1870s, men were eager to travel north.
+They boarded boats along the western U.S. coastline and traveled to port villages along the southern coast of Alaska.
+From there, they used dog sleds to travel overland to the gold mines.
+One of the frequently used trails was the Iditarod.

-In the 1930s, the men got a glimpse of the future when they saw that if the weather cooperated, planes could be used to fly inland.
-For most purposes, however, dog sleds predominated until about forty years ago.
-Over time snowmobiles began to be used increasingly, and this trend has continued.
+In the 1930s, the men got a glimpse of the future .
+They saw that if the weather cooperated, planes could be used to fly inland.
+But planes were still primitive and weather was unpredictable.
+Dog sleds remained the primary transportation method predominated until the early 1960s.
+By this time, snowmobiles began to be used increasingly, and this trend has continued.

 Planning an Alaskan Celebration

 In the mid-1960s, preparations were underway for the centennial celebration of the purchase of Alaska from Russia.
-(Add in your own Sarah Palin joke here.)
 Wasilla resident Dorothy Page feared that between the growing use of airplanes and snowmobiles, the importance of mushers and dogs in settling Alaska would be forgotten.

-The native people of Alaska, primarily the Malemuit people who lived along the Seward Peninsula developed a particularly hardy breed of dog, now known as the Malamute.
-The average weight of the dogs is about 75 pounds, but they can pull the same weight as much larger horses.
-When running, the dogs can average speeds of 8-12 miles per hour for hundreds of miles and they can exceed twenty miles an hour for short sprints.
+The native people of Alaska, living along the Seward Peninsula, developed a particularly hardy breed of dog now known as the Malamute.
+Genetically, these dogs share characteristics with the sled dogs of Siberia.
+The average weight of the dogs is about 75 pounds, and they can pull great weight—the same weight as much larger horses.
+When running, the dogs average speeds of 8-12 miles per hour for hundreds of miles, and they can exceed twenty miles an hour for short sprints.